-Pediatric ear, nose, and throat doctors (also called otolaryngologists) at The Mount Sinai Health System in New York City manage common and complex ENT disorders in children, from ear infections symptoms to hearing loss.
+Pediatric ear, nose, and throat doctors (also called otolaryngologists) at The Mount Sinai Hospital in New York City manage common and complex ENT disorders in children, from ear infections symptoms to hearing loss.
 We provide comprehensive management of pediatric airway disease, including endoscopic and open airway expansion, phonosurgery and laser surgery.

 Common conditions we treat include: